 Participants are always fully vested in their own contributions and related earnings.
-With the exception of certain employee groups, participants are also always fully vested in Company matching contributions and any additional Company contributions, including related earnings.
-Certain employee groups vest ratably in Company contributions over a maximum of 6 years.
+Participants are also always fully vested in Company matching contributions and any additional Company contributions, including related earnings.
 Participants should refer to the summary Plan documents for further information.
-As of and for the years ended December 31, 2013 and 2012, there was no significant forfeiture activity.
+As of and for the years ended December 31, 2014 and 2013, there was no significant forfeiture activity.